 During the Balkan Wars (1912–13), the Ottomans were driven out of present-day North Macedonia and Kosovo and these territories were incorporated into the Kingdom of Serbia.

 The Land of South Slavs

 On 28 June 1914, Austria-Hungary used the assassination of Archduke Franz Ferdinand by Bosnian Serb Gavrilo Princip in Sarajevo as cause to invade Serbia, sparking WWI: almost 60% of Serbia's male population (or a quarter of its total population) perished.
-In 1918 the Kingdom of Serbia and Kingdom of Montenegro united with the former Austro-Hungarian territories of present-day Croatia, Slovenia, Bosnia & Hercegovina (BiH) plus Serbia's modern-day Vojvodina province to form the Kingdom of Serbs, Croats and Slovenes under the rule of the Serbian Karađorđević dynasty.
+In 1918 – emerging victorious from WWI – the Kingdom of Serbia and Kingdom of Montenegro united with the former Austro-Hungarian territories of present-day Croatia, Slovenia, Bosnia & Hercegovina (BiH), plus Serbia's modern-day Vojvodina province, to form the Kingdom of Serbs, Croats and Slovenes under the rule of the Serbian Karađorđević dynasty.
 The country was renamed Yugoslavia (Land of South Slavs) in 1929.